 **Trigger Warning: mentions of violence and experiences that cause trauma

 It is my observation that many people of color, particularly Black people, are really not aware that they’ve experienced trauma.
-Or, they don’t understand just how much trauma eats away at their ability to take experience living how they could have, without the traumatic experience.
+Or, they don’t understand just how much trauma eats away at their ability to experience a better quality of living, sans trauma.
 If you’re even half awake in our country right now you’ve probably seen images of police brutality, literal body snatching by law enforcement, and violence against trans and cis black women.
 By its diagnostic description, even witnessing a traumatic experience can increase the likelihood of developing a trauma disorder.
 Though, to be clear, not everyone who experiences trauma does.

 I suspect that many of us have normalized the conditions this country to boxed us into so much that we don’t consider the subsequent experiences to be trauma.
 Or, we simply don’t know what to do with the fact that it is.
 How many of us have seen so many Black bodies get plastered on the screen in an innocent trip to the grocery store that we feel absolutely nothing now when we see this on the news?
 That’s what trauma does.
 Quite literally sucks the life out of you.

 The National Council of Behavioral Health describes trauma as occurring “when a person is overwhelmed by events or circumstances and responds with intense fear, horror, and helplessness.”
 Some of what they list can cause trauma includes microaggressions, violence, war, medical interventions, childhood abuse or neglect, natural disasters, physical/emotional/sexual abuse, generational & historical trauma.